 Providers may not refuse to serve any waiver recipient that chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 Such refusal to serve an individual must be put in writing by the provider, and include a detailed explanation as to why the provider is unable to serve the individual.
-Written notification must be submitted to the local Human Service Authority or District, hereafter referred to as the local governing entity (LGE).
-Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
+Written notification must be submitted to the local Human Service Authority or District., Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
 Such contracts must state that the subcontractor may not refuse to serve any waiver recipient referred to them by the enrolled direct service provider agency.